“Absolutely. I would definitely recommend the course to anyone doing OTL’s regardless of their experience.

 The qualification can achieved in one of three ways:

-- via the Accelerated 5 consecutive day (traditional learning model) course.
+- In-House 5 day (traditional learning model) course

 For details of each type of course see the menu on the right.

 Achievement of the qualification and completion of the training linked to it will: